 The AngelFish Village Initiative

 The above conceptual design was developed to sit above an underground and secure parking structure, with two levels of 193 total apartment-like 1 and 2 bedroom units.
-Residents who can pay a substantially reduced rent would be required to pay $500 for a 1 bedroom and $700 for a 2 bedroom unit to help offset the cost of building the property.
+Residents who could pay a substantially reduced rent would be required to pay $500 for a 1 bedroom and $700 for a 2 bedroom unit to help offset the cost of building the property.

 Those who could not pay would be provided housing at no cost for a limited period of time.
 The AngelFish Village Apartments are designed as short-term housing of no longer than 24 months, as transitional housing.